Organocopper chemistry: Simple complexes with CO, alkene, and Cp ligands

-Alkyl and aryl copper compounds
+Alkyl- and arylcopper compounds

-Alkyl and aryl copper(I) compounds
+Copper(I)

 Copper halides react with organolithium reagents to give organocopper compounds.
 The area was pioneered by Henry Gilman, who reported methylcopper in 1936.
 Thus, phenylcopper is prepared by reaction of phenyllithium with copper(I) bromide in diethyl ether.
 Grignard reagents can be used in place of organolithium compounds.
 Gilman also investigated the dialkylcuprates.
 These are obtained by combining two equivalent of RLi with Cu(I) salts.
 Alternatively, these cuprates are prepared from oligomeric neutral organocopper compounds by treatment with one equivalent of organolithium reagent.

 Compounds of the type [CuR_{n}]^{(n−1)−}| are reactive towards oxygen and water, forming copper(I) oxide.
 They also tend to be thermally unstable, which can be useful in certain coupling reactions.
 Despite or because of these difficulties, organocopper reagents are frequently generated and consumed in situ with no attempt to isolate them.
 They are used in organic synthesis as alkylating reagents because they exhibit greater functional group tolerance than corresponding Grignard and organolithium reagents.
 The electronegativity of copper is much higher than its next-door neighbor in the group 12 elements, zinc, suggesting diminished nucleophilicity for its carbon ligands.

 Copper salts react with terminal alkynes to form the acetylides.

 Alkyl halides react with organocopper compounds with inversion of configuration.
 On the other hand, reactions of organocopper compound with alkenyl halides proceed with retention of subtrate’s configuration.

 Organocopper compounds couple with aryl halides (see Ullmann condensation and Ullmann reaction):

-Structures
+Aggregation

 Alkyl and aryl copper complexes aggregate both in crystalline form and in solution.
 Aggregation is especially evident for charge-neutral organocopper compounds, i.e. species with the empirical formula (RCu), which adopt cyclic structures.
 Since each copper center requires at least two ligands, the organic group is a bridging ligand.
 This effect is illustrated by the structure of mesitylcopper, which is a pentamer.
 A cyclic structure is also seen for CuCH2SiMe3, where Me stands for methyl group CH3, the first 1:1 organocopper compound to be analyzed by X-ray crystallography (1972 by Lappert).
 This compound is relatively stable because the bulky trimethylsilyl groups provide steric protection.
 It is a tetramer, forming an 8-membered ring with alternating Cu-C bonds.
 In addition the four copper atoms form a planar Cu4 ring based on three-center two-electron bonds.
 The copper to copper bond length is 242 pm compared to 256 pm in bulk copper.
 In pentamesitylpentacopper a 5-membered copper ring is formed, similar to (2,4,6-trimethylphenyl)gold, and pentafluorophenylcopper is a tetramer.

 Lithium dimethylcuprate(I) is a dimer in diethyl ether, forming an 8-membered ring with two lithium atoms linking two methyl groups, (Li+[Cu(CH3)2]−)2.
 Similarly, lithium diphenylcuprate(I) forms a dimeric etherate, ([Li(O(CH2CH3)2)]+[CuPh2]−)2, in the solid state.